Monte dei Paschi foundation gets Bank of Italy's OK to stake sale

 It has also sealed a shareholder pact with the two investors.

-The foundation said in a statement the Bank of Italy’s authorisation follows that granted by Italy’s Treasury.
+The foundation said in a statement the Bank of Italy’s authorization follows that granted by Italy’s Treasury.

 Reporting by Valentina Za, editing by Silvia Aloisi